 Online Timekeeper Instructions

-When online, the TImekeeper is still an important role in the meeting.
-However, the use of the traditional lights is replaced with using a coloured background in their video feed.
+When online, the TImekeeper still has an essential role in the meeting.
+However, the use of traditional lights is replaced with using a coloured background in their video feed.

 This means that the Toastmaster needs to check the speaker can see the screen of the timekeeper before the speech is started.

 The timekeeper uses coloured backgrounds, which you can download from here.
-Right-click and save each box then upload them as shown on the video.
+Right-click and save each box, then upload them as shown in the video.